vramoscoreas/jane-caseys-congress-form/README.md

 ```
 If `?key=` is not present in the form's `action`, then the `email` field will be used for the post data's key value.
 The above jade will use the default, email as its key.

-Suppose to filled out the above form with the following data:
+Suppose you filled out the above form with the following data:
 - `email`: `fake@email.com`
 - `phonenumber`: `1112223333`
 - `streetaddress`: `1 main st`